 Common stand-ins for sterling silverware are typically composed of stainless-steel, over which a thin layer of silver (or chrome or nickel) has been applied (plated) to give the impression of genuine sterling silver, but with higher resistance to corrosion, rust, and tarnish.
 (It's actually very pretty and looks real, too.)
 Plated flatware is more affordable than genuine sterling silverware cutlery but can still look remarkably like the real thing.

 Here's how to tell if you're sitting on a silver mine, or if your great aunt's "heirloom" silverware is, well, anything but.

-If the item in question is purportedly an antique, then it’s bound to show some wear.
-Fortunately, since silver and silver substitutes show their age quite differently, this is a good way to tell if the silverware is real.
-Silver-plated items tend to chip over time, exposing the metal beneath, and can often be detected by examining the edges and handle.
-Any discrepancy between the exterior and interior metals is a giveaway that the silverware is not real.
+If the piece in question is purportedly an antique, then it’s bound to show some wear.
+Wear is a good barometer since silver and silver substitutes show their ages quite differently.
+Over time, silver-plated items tend to chip, exposing the metal beneath; look out for marred edges and handles.
+Any difference (in color or otherwise) between the exterior and interior metals is a dead giveaway that the silverware isn't authentic.

 Buff the silverware to a shine with a soft, nonabrasive white cloth.
 If the silverware is real, it will leave a slight (or not so slight) black mark.
 Real silver chemically reacts with oxygen to form a patina (tarnish) while silver plating bonds to the underlying metal, so stainless steel will leave no such mark.

 You don't need fancy solutions to clean silver: Mix a paste of three parts baking soda to one part water, and then scrub, rinse, and buff dry.